openxc/vi-firmware/docs/compile/example-builds.rst

 Default Build
 =============

+You must always specify your target platform with the ``PLATFORM`` environment variable.
+For this example, we'll set ``PLATFORM=FORDBOARD``.

-By default, if you just run ``make`` with no environment variables set, the firmware is built with these options:
+By default, if you just run ``make`` with no other environment variables set, the firmware is built with these options.
+This is a good build to use if you want to send diagnostic requests through a VI:

 .. code-block:: sh